gerwaric/acquisition/README.md

 ### Linux

 Linux releases are currently built with:
-- Linut Mint 20 Cinnamon (based on Ubuntu Focal)
+- Linut Mint 20 Cinnamon (based on Ubuntu Focal) running in a VirtualBox VM
-- Qt Creator 11.0.3 (Community) with Qt 6.5.3 GCC 64bit
+- Qt Creator 13.0.0 (Community) with Qt 6.5.3 GCC 64bit
-- OpenSSL 3.1.4 (manually built and installed from source)
+- OpenSSL 3.1.5 (manually built and installed from source)
-- linuxdeployqt (for AppImage creation)
+- linuxdeploy (for AppImage creation)

+You will need to have OpenSSL installed and available on your LD_LIBRARY_PATH to use the Linux AppImage.
+This is because linuxdeploy blacklists OpenSSL, which blocks the libraries from being included.

 ## Command line